dmartinezgarcia/Python-Programming/README.md

 # 0. Python-Programming
-Python Programming, Third Edition by Michael Dawson
+Book: **Python Programming**, Third Edition by Michael Dawson

+This repository contains the solutions to the exercises and my own notes intended to be used for quick reference or for future reference in case I forget something.

 # 1. Getting Started